Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :align: center
    :target: ../../_images/Kits/ggp_pad_bottom_1200.jpg

-After that insert the wires in the IDC connector and use for example a vise to press the connector together.
+After that insert the wires in the IDC connector.
+You can use avise or similar to press the connector together.

 .. image:: /Images/Kits/ggp_connector_crimp_350.jpg